Check Back for Updates

 Slavery in Detroit

 Northern states, territories, and Canada have a deep history of slavery.
 Early French settlers were enslavers.
-Slavery was considered legal in New York as early as 1725, and many early settlers in Michigan came from New York.
+Enslavement was considered legal in New York as early as 1725, and many early settlers in Michigan came from New York.
 Traders of beaver pelts used enslaved people to transport products from Michigan to New York and other states along the Atlantic coast.

 Although the Northwest Ordinance (1785) banned slavery in the Northwest Territory, it did not require existing enslaved persons to be freed.
 The same was true of the Act of 1793 in Canada.
 Slavery was not banned in New York, a frequent trade partner of Michigan, until 1827.
 Slavery was not abolished in the U.S. until 1865 (13th Amendment).